tonifrankola/docs-monitor/troubleshooting/offline-and-unauthorized-computer-states.md

 ---
 Title: How to resolve the Offline and Unauthorized computer states
 Author: Andrea Budisa
-Description:
+Description: This article explains how to resolve offline and unauthorized computer states.
 Date: 29/06/17
 ---
 ### How to resolve the Unauthorized state?

-If the computer is in __Unauthorized__ state on the [Administration – Computer](#internal/troubleshooting/offline-and-unauthorized-computer-states/computer-and-computer-groups) category, that means the __Service User__ is not a member of the __Local Administrators Security Group__ on the remote computer where you see the message.
+If the computer is in __Unauthorized__ state on the [Administration – Computer](#internal/get-to-know-syskit-monitor/administration/servers-and-groups) category, that means the __Service User__ is not a member of the __Local Administrators Security Group__ on the remote computer where you see the message.

 In order to get the data remotely, the service user needs to be a __member of the Local Administrators Security Group__ on the remote computer.

-You can add the service user to the local Administrators Security Group [manually](#internal/troubleshooting/offline-and-unauthorized-computer-states/add-service-user-to-local-administrators-group-manually) or through the [Group Policy](#internal/truobleshooting/offline-and-unauthorized-computer-states/add-service-user-to-local-administrators-group-via-group-policy).
+You can add the service user to the local Administrators Security Group [manually](#internal/how-to/service-accounts/add-service-user-manually) or through the [Group Policy](#internal/how-to/service-accounts/add-service-user-group-policy).

 ### How to resolve the Offline state for workstations?